John Keogh (rower)

 John Keogh (born 3 April 1969) is an Australian elite performance rowing coach and a former national representative rower.
-As lightweight oarsman he was a dual national champion in 1991 and an Australian representative in the men's lightweight four at the 1991 & 1992 World Championships.
+As lightweight oarsman he was a dual national champion in 1991 and an Australian representative in the men's lightweight four at the 1991 and 1992 World Championships.
 He has been a high performance coach for British Rowing, then from 2010 to 2016 he led the women's programme at Rowing Canada.
 Since 2016 he has been the head women's coach at Rowing Australia.

 Club and state rowing

 Keogh is a Tasmanian.
 His senior club rowing was initially from the North Esk Rowing Club in Launceston.
 When he relocated to South Australia to pursue national representative selection he rowed from the Torrens Rowing Club.

 His state representative debut for came when he was selected to the 1986 Tasmanian youth eight, which contested the Noel F Wilkinson Trophy at the Interstate Regatta within the Australian Rowing Championships.
 He rowed again in the Tasmanian state youth eights at the 1987 and 1988 Interstate Regattas.